 Haenyeo Museum (closed every Monday) → Seopjikoj

-- Seongsan Ilchulbong - The UNESCO World Heritage site, Seongsan Ilchulbong Tuff Cone, stands 180 meters above sea level, formed by a magma flow beneath the sea over 5,000 years ago.
+- Seongsan Ilchulbong - The UNESCO World Heritage site Seongsan Ilchulbong Tuff Cone, rising 180 meters above sea level, was formed over 5,000 years ago by an underwater magma eruption.
 Initially a separate island, it is now connected to the main island by accumulated sand and soil.
-At the top of the tuff cone lies a large crater, created by the interaction of hot lava and cold ocean water, measuring about 600 meters in diameter and 90 meters deep.
-Once used for agriculture, it now features a field of silver grass and has been featured in films.
+At the top of Seongsan Ilchulbong Tuff Cone lies a large crater, created by the interaction of hot lava and cold ocean water, measuring about 600 meters in diameter and 90 meters deep.
+Featured in films and once used for agriculture, it is now a field of silver grass.
 From the summit, visitors can enjoy views of Udo Island and the spectacular sunrise.
 The tuff cone area was designated a natural reserve on July 19, 2000.

 In case of closures, weather conditions, traffic, or other unforeseen restrictions, the guide may substitute attractions on-site at their discretion.